bmdeeal/quig/readme.txt

 ===
 Compile/Install:

-quig requires Lua 5.3, SDL2, and SDL_image for SDL2. quig is written in C++ and has been built with g++.
+quig requires Lua 5.3, SDL2, SDL_mixer, and SDL_image for SDL2. quig is written in C++ and has been built with g++.
 On Debian and Ubuntu based systems, ./deps-debian.sh will install the required dependencies for you. quig has been compiled on Windows with MSYS2, and ./deps-msys2.sh will install the required dependencies if you wish to build quig yourself.